On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Conclusion and Future Research

 Finally, we mention one additional continuation of this research which is motivated by the following observation: An adaptive controller aimed at maximizing expected logarithmic growth, say along the lines of those given in recent papers such as~\cite{Despons_et_al_2022} and \cite{Dettu_et_al_2022}, should rightfully be viewed as a member of our admissible control set~${\cal K}$.
 Accordingly, our plan for future research involves exploring the connection between results in adaptive and nonlinear control which have traditionally been viewed as rather separate areas.
 In this regard, further motivation for such work is provided by the simple example provided for ~$n = 2$.
-For this low-dimensional example, our optimal three-gain robust nonlinear controller turns out to be the same as the one provided in~\cite{Despons_et_al_2022}. \normalfont
+For this low-dimensional example, our optimal three-gain robust nonlinear controller turns out to be the same as the one provided in~\cite{Despons_et_al_2022}.
+It should be also noted that the ``adaptive Kelly'' gain~\cite{Despons_et_al_2022} $2\hat p_k(X)-1$ converges, as $k\to\infty$, to the ideal Kelly gain $K^*(p)=2p-1$ with probability $1$ due the Law of Large Numbers.
+Here $\hat p_k(X)$ is the estimated probability of heads inferred from sample path $X$ (e.g., constructed as in~\cite{Despons_et_al_2022}).
+Since the robust optimal controller provides the value of IELG that is not less than the IELG of ``adaptive Kelly'' control gain (being admissible), it can be proved that the optimal IELG converges, as $n\to\infty$, to the IELG of ideal Kelly controller.
+We leave the rigorous analysis (with convergence rate estimates) for future research. \normalfont